Ubuntu Server

 # Installation

-Download the source code from https://github.com/weseek/growi (opens new window), and check the latest stable version at https://github.com/weseek/growi/releases (opens new window).
+Get the source code from https://github.com/growilabs/growi (opens new window) and check the latest stable version at https://github.com/growilabs/growi/releases (opens new window).

 $ sudo mkdir -p /opt/